Finistere/antidote/README.rst

         db_password='password',
     ))

-    # Declare a factory which should be called to instantiate Database
+    # Declare a factory which should be called to instantiate Database.
     # Variables names are used here for injection.
-    # PY2: The id of the returned service is specified
+    # PY2: The id of the returned service is specified.
-    @antidote.factory(use_names=True, id=Database)
+    @antidote.factory(use_names=True, dependency_id=Database)
     def database_factory(db_host, db_user, db_password):
         """
         Configure your database.